cis-ds/course-site/content/notes/web-scraping/index.md

 {{< figure src="scraping-links.png" caption="Special Message to the Congress Relative to Space Science and Exploration." >}}

+### SelectorGadget

+**SelectorGadget** is a GUI tool used to identify CSS selector combinations from a webpage.

+#### Install SelectorGadget

+1. Run `vignette("selectorgadget")`
+1. Drag **SelectorGadget** link into your browser's bookmark bar

+#### Using SelectorGadget

+1. Navigate to a webpage
+1. Open the SelectorGadget bookmark
+1. Click on the item to scrape
+1. Click on yellow items you do not want to scrape
+1. Click on additional items that you do want to scrape
+1. Rinse and repeat until only the items you want to scrape are highlighted in yellow
+1. Copy the selector to use with `html_elements()`

+{{% callout note %}}

+When using SelectorGadget, always make sure to scroll up and down the web page to make sure you have properly selected only the content you want.

+{{% /callout %}}

 #### Find the CSS selector

 Use Selector Gadget to find the CSS selector for the document's *speaker*.

-Then, modify an argument in `html_nodes` to look for this more specific CSS selector.
+Then, modify an argument in `html_elements` to look for this more specific CSS selector.

 {{< spoiler text="Click for the solution" >}}